Trump’s Amazing International Role Model: Rodrigo Duterte - The Globalist

 Meanwhile, any faith in America as a reliable ally is undermined.
 Among the democratic leaders of the region, one even hears the words: Maybe Duterte was right.

 That’s not to suggest that Trump will not soon fire some heavy guns at China.
-He has upset Beijing enough already with his phone call from Taiwan’s President Tsai and the warlike threat from Secretary of State Rex Tillerson toblock Chinese access to their islands in the South China sea.
+He has upset Beijing enough already with his phone call from Taiwan’s President Tsai and the warlike threat from Secretary of State Rex Tillerson to block Chinese access to their islands in the South China sea.
 That is probably hot air.

 What matters more in the short term at least is what Trump does on trade regarding China.
 The Chinese are pragmatic enough to know some U.S. complaints are reasonable.

-And they know, given their own stuttering economy, that a major trade war with the U.S., its best customer yet, would do heavy damage to China.
+And they know, given their own stuttering economy, that a major trade war with the United States, its best customer yet, would do heavy damage to China.

 How Trump missed his moment